cyle/sigil/API.md

 ## Updating

 To update a node, simply send a POST request to `/node` with a JSON object in the body with what you'd like the updated node to be.
-This time, also set an Id attribute, of the node ID you'd like to update, like so:
+This time, also set an `Id` attribute, of the node ID you'd like to update, like so:

     { "Id": 4, "Name": "A renamed node!" }

 That will update the node with ID #4 to the new name.

 To update a connection, simply send a POST request to `/connection` with a JSON object in the body with what you'd like the updated connection to be.
-This time, also set an Id attribute, of the connection ID you'd like to update, like so:
+This time, also set an `Id` attribute, of the connection ID you'd like to update, like so:

     { "Id": 4, "Name": "A renamed connection!", "Source": 5, "Target": 4 }

-That will update the connection with ID #4 to the new name and the new source.
+That will update the connection with ID #4 to the new name, and potentially new source/target if you modified them.
 Note that the `Source` and `Target` attributes still cannot be the same!
-And you do need to include them **even if you are not modifying them**.
+And you *do* need to include them **even if you are not modifying them**.
 (For now, at least.)

 ## Upserting